How to manually write off customer invoices to bad debt

 N/C

-Enter the nominal code number you want to use for bad debt write off.
+Enter the nominal code number to use for bad debt write-off.

-NOTE: This nominal code should be within the overheads section of the profit and loss.
-If you are using the Sage default chart of accounts, this is in the range of 8100 - 8199.
+NOTE: This code is to be within the overheads section of the profit and loss.
+The range is 8100 - 8199 in the default chart of accounts.

 Name Enter the name of the account, for example, Bad Debt Write Off.